Arvind Kejriwal: Jan Lokpal movement

 In 2010, Kejriwal protested against corruption in the Commonwealth Games.
 He argued that the Central Vigilance Commission (CVC) did not have any powers to take any action against the guilty, while CBI was incapable of launching an unbiased investigation against the ministers who controlled it.
 He advocated appointment of public ombudsman - Lokpal at the Centre and Lokayuktas in states.

 In 2011, Kejriwal joined several other activists, including Anna Hazare and Kiran Bedi, to form the India Against Corruption (IAC) group.
 The IAC demanded enactment of the Jan Lokpal Bill, which would result in a strong ombudsman.
 The campaign evolved into the 2011 Indian anti-corruption movement.
 In response to the campaign, the government's advisory body - the National Advisory Council - drafted a Lokpal Bill.
-However, the NAC's Bill was criticized by Kejriwal and other activists on the grounds that it did not have enough powers to take action against the prime minister, other corrupt officeholders, and the judiciary.
-The activists also criticized the procedure for the selection of Lokpal, the transparency clauses and the proposal to disallow the Lokpal from taking cognizance of public grievances.
+However, the NAC's Bill was criticised by Kejriwal and other activists on the grounds that it did not have enough powers to take action against the prime minister, other corrupt officeholders, and the judiciary.
+The activists also criticised the procedure for the selection of Lokpal, the transparency clauses and the proposal to disallow the Lokpal from taking cognizance of public grievances.

 Amid continuing protests, the Government constituted a committee to Draft a Jan Lokpal Bill.
 Kejriwal was one of the civil society representative members of this committee.
 However, he alleged that the IAC activists had an unequal position in the committee, and the government appointees kept ignoring their recommendations.
 The Government argued that the activists could not be allowed to blackmail the elected representatives through protests.
 Kejriwal retorted that democratically elected representatives could not be allowed to function like dictators, and asked for a public debate on the contentious issues.

 The IAC activists intensified their protests, and Anna Hazare organised a hunger strike.
 Kejriwal and other activists were arrested for defying a police directive to give a written undertaking that they will not go to JP Park.
 Kejriwal attacked the government on this and said there was a need for a debate over police power to detain and release people at will.
 In August 2011, a settlement was reached between the Government and the activists.

-Besides the government, the Jan Lokpal movement was also criticized by some citizens as 'undemocratic' on the grounds that the ombudsman had powers over elected representatives.
+Besides the government, the Jan Lokpal movement was also criticised by some citizens as 'undemocratic' on the grounds that the ombudsman had powers over elected representatives.
 Arundhati Roy claimed that the movement was not a people's movement; instead, it was funded by foreigners to influence policymaking in India.
 She pointed out that the Ford Foundation had funded the Emergent Leadership category of the Ramon Magsaysay Award, and also donated $397,000 to Kejriwal's NGO Kabir.
 Both Kejriwal and Ford Foundation termed the allegations as baseless, stating that the donations were made to support the RTI campaigns.
-Besides, several other Indian organizations had also received grants from the Ford Foundation.
+Besides, several other Indian organisations had also received grants from the Ford Foundation.
 Kejriwal also denied the allegations that the movement was a plot against the ruling Congress by the RSS, or that it was an upper-caste conspiracy against the Dalits.